-What is compassion?
+What is compassion?The Dictionary

 Compassion is a concern for the suffering or problems of others.

-You put these things on shelves and in frames.
-Budo, bushido, samurai, warriors, martial arts.
+You put these things on shelves and in frames — Budo, Bushido, samurai, warriors, martial arts.
 You fasten on armor and uniforms.
-You spend time sweating, and yelling.
+You spend time sweating and yelling.
 Learning how to kick, and punch, and slice with a sword.
 How much time do you dedicate to being a better person?
-Really admiting that you lack compassion for people.
-Compassion for yourself.
-Compassion for your friends, for your enemies.
+When are you admitting that you lack compassion for people?
+Compassion for yourself and your friends and enemies.

-It might be possible that you can’t let go that you dislike someone, but with compassion you could at least understand what they are going through.
-If you can not see these truths then you are truly lost.
-You can gain all the certificates and rub elbows with all the masters you want to but your heart and mind will always be less than that of the man or woman who actively tries to use compassion in this world.
+It might be possible that you can’t let go that you dislike someone, but with compassion, you could at least understand what they are going through.
+If you can not see these truths, then you are truly lost.
+You can gain all the certificates and rub elbows with all the masters you want to, but your heart and mind will always be less than that of the man or woman who actively tries to use compassion in this world.

 “Particularly the man whose profession is being a warrior, he should calm his mind and look into the depths of others.
 Doing so is likely the best of the martial arts.”~Shiba Yoshimasa, samurai general circa 1400

 “Sympathy is your ally.
 Malice your foe.”-Takeda Shingen, samurai general circa 1500

-Just as I want happiness so does this person wish for the same.
+Just as I want happiness, so does this person wish for the same.

-Just as I have known sadness and despair this person has also known it.
+Just as I have known sadness and despair, this person has also known it.

-Just as I make mistakes this person also makes mistakes.
+Just as I make mistakes, this person also makes mistakes.

 A warrior without compassion is a feral and dangerous beast.

-©2018 Steven F. Radzikowski
+©2018 S. F. Radzikowski